substancelab/capistrano-remote/README.md

     $ gem install capistrano-remote

+## Alternatives

+- If you just need a remote Rails console [capistrano-rails-console](https://gitlab.com/ydkn/capistrano-rails-console) might be a better fit.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.